 Since Discord works on mobile devices, desktops, and in browsers, it is extremely convenient.
 I have the desktop version installed on my Windows and MacOS machines, and the mobile app on my phone.
 There are versions for Windows, iOS, Android, Linux, and Mac.

-Because I’m a tech junkie and use Discord for work, school, and to chat with my family and friends, I am always logged in.
+Because I’m a tech junkie and use Discord for research, work, school, and to chat with my family and friends, I am always logged in.
 This makes it very easy to send myself a note anytime, and retrieve it on any of my devices.
 It saves time having my server available on any device, and I don’t need as many sticky note reminders on my monitor.